Smith Metal Products Adds Titanium Metal Injection Molding (TiMIM) To Its MIM Capabilities

 “We are excited to have taken delivery of dedicated Titanium Metal Injection Molding (TiMIM) equipment,” stated general manager, Todd Jensen.
 “Our Employee Owner-Operators are now trained on the equipment and process.
 We have received successful TiMIM molding verification, Mr. Jensen reported.

 Titanium metal injection molding often is a more effective process to achieve precision parts while eliminating machining.
 That’s because TiMIM parts are precise, net shaped parts that are produced faster and usually require no secondary operations.
 But not all parts qualify for this highly cost-effective, alternative solution.

-About Smith Metal Products: Smith Metal Products 100% Employee owned (ESOP) and operates a state-of-the-art 65,000 square foot facility, that is ISO 9001:2008 Certified and ISO 13485 compliant.
+About Smith Metal Products: Smith Metal Products 100% Employee owned (ESOP) and operates a state-of-the-art 65,000 square foot facility, that is ISO 9001:2008 Certified and ISO 13485:2016 Certified.
 The company’s controlled documentation system assures customers of consistent set-up and repeatability on every production run.